 You could ask them about what other options there were and why they specifically chose the solution they went with.

 Hiring employees requires a heavy investment of time and money.
 And finding the right executives for a position is that much harder.
+Especially now that several teams operate remotely, distributed hiring is very important.

 The executive interview questions we’ve converted in this article just scratch the surface.
 If you need more information and practical tips, then Chatkick is where you need to go.